- Course Number:

-4.8 Compute the magnitude and direction of the magnetic fields about a current loop, a solenoid and a taroid.
+4.8 Compute the magnitude and direction of the magnetic fields about a current loop, a solenoid and a toroid.

-4.9 Explain the torque on a current loop in a magnetic field and how this is used in electric meters.
+4.9 Explain the torque on a current loop in a magnetic field and how this is used in electric motors.

 5.0 ELECTROMAGNETIC INDUCTION